Seaweed Foraging in Devon, Dorset & Cornwall

 Where is the seaweed foraging course held?

-Before the course, you'll be sent the exact GPS location as well as parking information.
-If you want to enquire about lift - sharing, please email me before the course.
+Before the course, you'll be sent the exact GPS location (and what3words), as well as free parking information.

 When is the foraging course available?

-Our seaweed and coastal plant foraging courses can only be run on specific dates and times in conjunction with the moon phase and low tides.
 We run the majority of our courses at the weekend (unless they are private functions) which means that the days we can run the courses tend to be limited.
-The best time for the best learning experience of the coast is on a spring tide (generally around the new or full moon which happens twice a month) and when the low tide occurs (which varies in time depending on its location or date).
+The best time for the best learning experience of the coast is on a spring tide (generally around the new or full moon) and when the low tide occurs (the timing of which varies depending on its location and date).

 How do I book?

-All our events are handled via eventbrite.
+All our events are handled with the platform Eventbrite

 If you have any questions about a private seaweed foraging event (minimum 2-3 people), please go to our contact page.